 Entry, Exit & Visa Requirements

 The Department of State strongly recommends against all travel by U.S. citizens to North Korea (Democratic People's Republic of Korea, or DPRK).
-Travel by U.S. citizens to North Korea is not routine, and U.S. citizens visiting North Korea have been subject to arbitrary arrest and long-term detention (see our Travel Warning ).
-North Korean authorities have arrested U.S. citizens who entered the DPRK legally on valid DPRK visas, as well as U.S. citizens who accidentally crossed into DPRK territory.
+Travel by U.S. citizens to North Korea is not routine, and U.S. citizens visiting North Korea have been subject to arrest and possibly lengthy detention due to the DPRK’s inconsistent application of its criminal laws (see our Travel Warning ).
+North Korean authorities have arrested U.S. citizens who entered the DPRK legally on valid DPRK visas, as well as U.S. citizens who accidentally or intentionally crossed into DPRK territory without valid visas.

 If you arrive in North Korea without both a valid passport and a valid DPRK visa, you may be denied entry, fined, detained, arrested, or imprisoned.
 North Korea has imposed heavy fines and long prison sentences with hard labor on persons who entered the country without the proper documentation.
-Even with proper documentation, visitors may be subject to arbitrary arrest and imprisonment and may not receive appropriate legal protection against inhumane treatment.
+Even with proper documentation, visitors may be subject to arrest and imprisonment for actions that would not be cause for arrest in the United States or other countries and may not receive appropriate legal protection against inhumane treatment.
 See also the section below on Special Circumstances for information on the detention of U.S. citizens in tour groups.

 Internet access is limited or non-existent, and many hotels do not offer international telephone calls.
-If you use a cell phone in the DPRK, please keep in mind that mobile telephone networks are operated as a joint venture with the North Korean government.
+The DPRK cellular phone network is not open for foreign cell phones.
+If you use any phone in the DPRK, please keep in mind that mobile telephone networks are operated as a joint venture with the North Korean government.
 You have no right to privacy in North Korea and should therefore assume your communications are monitored.
 If you bring written materials or electronic media, including e-book readers, USB drives, CD-ROMs, DVDs, or laptops, into North Korea, you must assume that North Korean authorities will review the information those materials and devices contain.
 Please be sure that the information you bring with you in any form does not violate North Korea’s laws or regulations, which are among the most restrictive in the world.
 If you violate North Korea’s laws, knowingly or unknowingly, you can be harshly punished, even for acts that would not be illegal in the United States.
 Proselytizing (including handing out Bibles and crosses) is illegal in North Korea.